Preparing a grand pavilion for the next 100 years by updating a historic building on the fairgrounds

 Your investment in the Swine Barn Improvement Project will build on the generations-old tradition of showing livestock and showcase our state’s agriculture for many years to come!

 The swine barn at the Minnesota State Fairgrounds has played an integral role in bringing together swine industry leaders, thousands of 4-H and FFA members, open-class exhibitors, and millions of fair guests.

-Now named the Robert A. Christensen Pavilion in honor of Christensen Farms founder and swine industry visionary Bob Christensen, gifts to the campaign are funding significant capital improvements to the swine facility over several years to improve biosecurity, ventilation, lighting, technology and more.
+Now named the Robert A. Christensen Pavilion in honor of Christensen Farms founder and swine industry visionary Bob Christensen, gifts to the project are funding significant capital improvements to the swine facility over several years to improve biosecurity, ventilation, lighting, technology and more.

 We invite you to be a part of updating this historic building!
 To donate to the Swine Barn Improvement Project, complete the donation form below.
 For information about payment schedules for pledges of $5,000+, donor recognition, and naming opportunities, please call 651-288-4326.

 The Minnesota State Fair Foundation is a 501(c)(3) nonprofit and your gift may be tax-deductible as a charitable contribution.